GES declares ‘Nov 7’ public holiday for govt schools over CPD day

 The Continuing Professional Development (CPD) activities can include courses, further education, research, attending conferences, writing articles, seminars, distance or online learning, and planning or running a course.

-The Friday school closure was earlier announced by the Service in a statement signed by GES Deputy Director-General Munawaru Issahaque, saying it has designated March 28, 2025, as National Continuous Professional Development (CPD) Day.
+GES, following the Professional Development training, announced a school closure in a statement signed by GES Deputy Director-General Munawaru Issahaque, saying it has designated March 28, 2025, as National Continuous Professional Development (CPD) Day.

 In the press statement, the Ghana Education Service, under the auspices of the Ministry of Education (MoE), said the March 28 holiday is in recognition of the importance of continuous professional development for teachers.